Finding the Hip Local Restaurants in Berlin

 What did it Include?

-Since I was supposed to be a ‘sophisticated world traveler’ – I put on my best unwrinkled hip clothes out of my backpack and Lisa, Karina, and me went to meet Lollie to have a night out on the town eating at the local hot spots.
-The tour promised 4 stops at restaurants each lasting about an hour each – this was a full evening commitment!
-At each restaurant we would have another course – similar to progressive dinner parties I used to throw with friends in the past – but I liked the idea of having a progressive restaurant reservation!
+Since I was supposed to be a ‘sophisticated world traveler’ – I put on my best-unwrinkled hip clothes out of my backpack, and Lisa, Karina, and I went to meet Lollie to have a night out on the town eating at the local hot spots.
+The tour promised four stops at restaurants, each lasting about an hour – this was a full evening commitment!
+At each restaurant, we would have another course – similar to progressive dinner parties I used to throw with friends in the past – but I liked the idea of having a progressive restaurant reservation!
 Each course also included a glass of wine or other beverage.

 Lollie, our guide, was fun and social – we all bonded quickly.
-Lollie was an expat in Berlin for 10 years – after 10 years in a place a person can wear the ‘local patch’ in my opinion.
-Lollie was also a writer and freelancer so we had lively conversations about freelancing, art, living in Berlin and of course girl talk.
-In addition to leading us to the restaurants and keeping us on time for our reservations, Lollie also showed us a few secret bars in the area we started our progressive dinner.
+Lollie was an expat in Berlin for ten years – after ten years in a place where a person can wear the ‘local patch’ in my opinion.
+Lollie was also a writer and freelancer, so we had lively conversations about freelancing, art, living in Berlin, and, of course, girl talk.
+In addition to leading us to the restaurants and keeping us on time for our reservations, Lollie also showed us a few secret bars in the area where we started our progressive dinner.

 W Der Imbiss – Starter of Nan Pizza

-Vino e Libri – Seafood Salads – salmon tatar with strawberries and an fried sea wolf filet and prawn
+Vino e Libri – Seafood Salads – salmon tatar with strawberries and a fried sea wolf filet and prawn

 Did it deliver a local feel?

-Yes – I felt like it did provide a bit of an inside local scoop.
-Each restaurant we went to was not filled up with tourists – but instead it was locals that filled the seats and conversations filled the air.
-I suppose the odd exception to that was Mani – where there were more tourists there since it was a hotel restaurant.
-These are not places I probably would have found on my own especially since they ranged in prices and types of food from the W Der Imbiss casual café to Rutz Wine bar for the person with a love of wine and a overflowing pocket book.
-Overall even though it was a tour – it felt more like a night out on the town with friends – I felt a part of the experience and not like someone who was a visitor.
+Yes, I felt like it provided a bit of an inside local scoop.
+Each restaurant we went to was not filled up with tourists – but instead, it was locals that filled the seats, and conversations filled the air.
+I suppose the odd exception to that was Mani, where there were more tourists since it was a hotel restaurant.
+These are not places I probably would have found on my own, especially since they ranged in prices and types of food from the W Der Imbiss casual café to Rutz Wine bar for the person with a love of wine and an overflowing pocketbook.
+Overall, even though it was a tour, it felt more like a night out in the town with friends.
+I felt like a part of the experience and not like someone who was a visitor.

 The food was very filling and it was actually nice to walk between the restaurants between courses since it did provide a little exercise.
 I loved the Lebanese inspired dishes at Mani the most.
 And the Reisling wine at Rutz for dessert was a perfect way to end the evening.

-Lollie was a great host telling us stories of the neighborhood and pointing out favorite places as we hurriedly passed by on the snowy cold evening.
-By the end we were all toasty warm with wine and full bellies!
-We actually even stayed in touch with Lollie after the tour hoping to meet up with her again – we had bonded beyond the typical guide/client relationship in this intimate evening setting.
+Lollie was a great host, telling us stories of the neighborhood and pointing out favorite places as we hurriedly passed by on the snowy, cold evening.
+By the end, we were all toasty and warm with wine and full bellies!
+We actually even stayed in touch with Lollie after the tour, hoping to meet up with her again – we had bonded beyond the typical guide/client relationship in this intimate evening setting.

 More Info: